 This course introduces river, land and wetland science in the context of water security to students.
 This course will explore many of the physical, chemical and biological factors that characterize these water bodies.
 Students will learn, through case studies, many of the issues facing rivers, lakes and wetlands including dam and dam removal, eutrophication, wetland drainage, and invasive species.

-Prerequisite(s): Students must be registered in the Master of Water Security (M.W.S.) program, or have permission of the instructor.
+Restriction(s): Students must be registered in the Master of Water Security (M.W.S.) program-or have permission of the instructor.

 This course explores the complex challenges facing global water systems amid rapid population growth, economic development, and climate change.
 It covers key topics such as water governance, policy and management, the politics of modelling, and transboundary water sharing.
 Students will gain insights into complex systems theory, decision making under deep uncertainty, and the economics of water, equipping them with the skills necessary to develop resilient and adaptive strategies for water resource management.